FusRoDah09/my-website/src/writings/2025-10-16-dont-let-ai-write-everything-for-you.md

 - come up with an idea given a specific context,
 - outline your goal you want to achieve through this writing,
 - understand the target audience, and
-- find a coherent way to put your thoughts into words.<br><br>
+- find a coherent way to put your thoughts into words.<br>

 What you're really doing, without noticing, is outsourcing those steps to an LLM.
-The areas of the brain that are engaged during those steps are also used while problem solving, decision making, learning new habits, etc. Over time, as your brain adjusts to this reduced activity, it loses some of its ability to carry out these tasks efficiently.<br>
+The areas of the brain that are engaged during those steps are also used for problem solving, decision making and learning new habits.
+Over time, as your brain adjusts to this reduced activity, it loses some of its ability to carry out these tasks efficiently.<br>

 ![0 iq cat](/images/0iqcat.png)